siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 In addition to the instructions in the post you also need to actually output the validator keys so they can be uploaded to the validator client or in our case Web3Signer.

 The following command should achieve this:
-`eth2-val-tools keystores --source-mnemonic "${VALIDATORS_MNEMONIC}" --source-min 0 --source-max 10000 --insecure --out-loc generated-keys`
+`eth2-val-tools keystores --source-mnemonic "..." --source-min 0 --source-max 10000 --insecure --out-loc generated-keys`

 But you very quickly run into a "too many open files" error.
 My default ulimit is 256 file descriptors, so let's up that:
 `ulimit -n 65536`